adomokos/climb_that_mountain/blog/2016/11/recursion_done_right.md

 map' f (x:xs) = f x : map' f xs
 ```

 Similarly, the edge-case is handled first.
-And the last line has the logic, function f is applied to the head of the list, the result is concatenated with the recurred result of `map'` of f function and the tail of the list.
+The last line has the logic, function f is applied to the head of the list, the result is concatenated with the recurred result of `map'` of f function and the tail of the list.

 All right, let's see how we could get this logic expressed in Ruby.